 When it comes to celebrating Earth Day on April 22, there is no shortage of ways environmentally conscious people choose to honor this day.
-(Check out the coolest 2017 events around the country here.)
-When you’re trying to raise young stewards of the planet, it’s never too early to begin out-of-the-box Earth Day traditions that you and your family can revisit year after year.
+When you’re raising young stewards of the planet, it’s never too early to start Earth Day traditions that you and your family can revisit year after year.

-Without further ado, here are four unique Earth Day traditions you can start this year as a family.
+Here are four unique Earth Day traditions you can start this year as a family.

-Think outside the tree
+Think Outside the Tree

-Make a green pact — as a family
+Make a Green Pact — as a Family

 Bond through your earth-friendly efforts by make a concerted effort to “go green” as a family this Earth Day.
 Gather together and decide which go-green tasks most interest each member of the family.
-For example, encourage the fashion-savvy members of your family to repurpose older clothing into new styles using current trends (and a sewing machine!) as inspiration, or if some in the family are constant over-users of paper products and other disposables, encourage them to cut back on their habit by switching to reusable and/or cloth products.
+For example, encourage the fashion-savvy members of your family to repurpose older clothing into new styles using current trends (and a sewing machine!) as inspiration.
+Or, if some in the family are constant over-users of paper products and other disposables, encourage them to cut back on their habit by switching to reusable and/or cloth products.

-Make an earth-friendly dinner
+Make an Earth-Friendly Dinner

 Learning how to be green not just on Earth Day but every day is a wonderful way to bond with your family while making a beneficial impact on our planet day after day.